Home > Recipes > Fluffy Sweet Potato Pancakes (1-Bowl, GF/DF Options)

 Instructions:

-A cup with sweet potato puree or mashed.
+A measuring cup filled with sweet potato puree or mashed ready to be used in the pancake batter.

 Sweet potato puree or mashed.

-Step 1.
-In a large mixing bowl, combine the wet ingredients first: sweet potato puree, egg, and sweetener.
+Step 2.
+In a large mixing bowl, combine the wet ingredients first: sweet potato puree, egg, melted butter (or oil) and sweetener.
 Mix well.
 Skip the sweetener for a no-added sugar pancake version.

-Process shots showing how to make the sweet potato pancake batter by adding first liquid ingredients.
+Process shots showing how to make sweet potato pancake batter by adding first liquid ingredients (sweet potato puree, melted butter, eggs).

-Step 2.
-Then to the sweet potato mixture add dry ingredients: flour, baking powder, salt, cinnamon and cardamom.
+Step 3.
+Add dry: to the sweet potato mixture add flour, baking powder, salt and spices (cinnamon and cardamom).
 Mix until combined.

-Process shots showing how to make the sweet potato pancake batter by adding dry ingredients.
+Process shots showing how to make the sweet potato pancake batter by adding dry ingredients, mixing and the sweet potato pancake batter looking thick and scoopable.

-Step 3.
-Heat a griddle or large frying pan over medium heat.
+Step 4.
+Cook: heat a griddle or large frying pan over medium heat.
 Grease with butter or oil.
 Skip the frying oil with a non-stick ceramic skillet.
+Scoop 2 tbsp batter per pancake (≈ 4″ / 10 cm).
+Cook ~2 min until bubbles form and edges look set, flip, cook 1–2 min more until golden.

 Frying the sweet potato pancakes on a non-stick ceramic pan.